lupyuen/lupyuen.github.io/src/spi2.md

 Logic Analyser shows that __MISO and MOSI are swapped__...

 ![Logic Analyser shows that MISO and MOSI are swapped](https://lupyuen.github.io/images/spi2-logic.png)

+Let's examine the proposed fix for the issue.

 ## Fix the issue